rdegges/rdegges-blog/articles/2010/pycall-14-released.md

-% pycall 1.4 Released
+Title: pycall 1.4 Released
-%
+Date: 2010-03-02 06:00
-%
+Author: Randall Degges

-# pycall 1.4 Released
+Tags: programming, python, asterisk

 Earlier today I received a patch from EvilZluk.
 The problem he pointed out to me is that when moving the temporary call files to the Asterisk spooling directory,